Get our 43-Page Guide to Real Estate Investing Today!

 There are a couple of major financial considerations when making a real estate investment.
 First, you want to estimate the property's potential to generate rental income, which can usually be done by evaluating the rental histories of similar properties nearby.

 It can also be useful to estimate what the property might be worth in the future.
-For instance, if a rental property barely breaks even on rental income, but you project that you'll be able to sell it at a nice profit later; it still may be worth considering.
-With this in mind, here's how to calculate future value of real estate, and how to use this information.
+For instance, if a rental property barely breaks even on rental income, but you project that you'll be able to sell it at a nice profit later, it still may be worth considering.
+With this in mind, here's how to calculate the future value of real estate and how to use this information.

 Calculating the potential future value of real estate

 First, you'll need to determine your projected growth rate.
 Real estate has historically appreciated at a rate of between 3% and 5% per year, depending on the price index you're looking at.
 The U.S. House Price Index shows that prices have risen at 3.4% per year on average since 1991, so we'll use that to illustrate our calculations.
 For the purposes of our calculation, you'll need to convert this to a decimal, or 0.034.